mponce0/SystemTools/src-content/representations.md

   * the order in which we represent the data, i.e. whether we write first the least or most significant figure.
 This known as *endianness*.
-    It turns out that different machines and OSes at some point were using different convensions and this has percolated until nowadays, seeing the most typical difference when communicating information between machines where the network protocols use big-endian vs most of our modern computer systems that use little-endian.
+    It turns out that different machines and OSes at some point were using different conventions and this has percolated until nowadays, seeing the most typical difference when communicating information between machines where the network protocols use big-endian vs most of our modern computer systems that use little-endian.

 ---